rogerbf/call-tree/README.md

 ## `concat(object, object)`

-Creates an object with values from both objects without adding duplicates where both nodes are the same function.
+Returns an object with all properties from both objects copied.
+All values will be kept except duplicate functions at the same path.

 ```javascript
 import { concat } from "call-tree"